salsalabs/extractenator/README.md

 This software is placed into the public domain.
 Use at your own risk.

-This software package is **not** a product of SalsaLabs, and SalsaLab does not support it. **Do not** contact Salsalabs Support about this package.
-[Report problems by clicking here.](https://github.com/salsalabs/extractenator/issues "Click here to report any problems with the Extractenator")
+**Do not** contact Salsalabs Support about this package.
+[Report problems and make suggestions by clicking here.](https://github.com/salsalabs/extractenator/issues "Click here to report any problems with the Extractenator")

 # Summary